nfdi-de/section-metadata-wg-onto/recommendations/B_Mapping_Standards/tools/README.md

 3. A link to its source code, freely available container, or freely available executable
 4. Links to documentation and training materials
-5. Links to publications about or using the workflow
+5. Links to publications about or using the tool

-Importantly, each of these should explicitly say how is the tool useful in the main objective work for making sure the terminologies used throughout NFDI can be linked, harmonized, mapped.
-How does this promote interoperability (in the context of harmonizing our used terminologies) within NFDI.
+Importantly, the markdown file for each tool should explicit say how the tool supports linking, harmonizing, and mapping terminologies used throughout the NFDI, and how this promotes interoperability (in the context of harmonizing our used terminologies) within NFDI.

 ## Recommendations if You're Developing a Mapping Tool